-more than five years ago, we fulfilled our dream to design and grow a kitchen garden at the bell. our plan was/is to supply the kitchen with delicious fresh herbs, a good variety of vegetables, salad leaves, delicious spring and summer fruits and an array of picking flowers for the tables in the restaurant. essence garden design translated our initial ideas and over the years we have transformed it into a proper working kitchen garden.
+situated behind the bell, our kitchen garden was established seven years ago to supply the kitchen with a good variety of seasonal vegetables, fresh herbs, an assortment of salad leaves, delicious spring and summer fruits and picking flowers for the restaurant tables. essence garden design translated the initial ideas and over the years it has been transformed it into a proper working kitchen garden.

 during the year we very often organise kitchen garden tours and visits for local schools when the children can learn how the garden started, how we grow good looking, tasty vegetables and fruit for the bell's busy restaurant. contact reception for details